TheSmartCooking/Front-end/content/privacy-policy.md

 ## Contact Us

-If you have questions about this Privacy Policy, contact us at:
+If you have questions about this Privacy Policy, contact us.
-{{ TODO: Add contact address }}